rykktiadloans/lect-gof-test/README.md

 20. Observer - Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
+    Short Definition: Observer is a decoupling pattern, when we have a subject that need to be observed by one or more observers.
+(Similar to Mediator)
+    Concepts:
+    - One to Many
+    - Decoupled
+    - Event Handling
+    - Pub / Sub
+    - Most used in MVC
+    Examples: java.util.Observer, java.util.EventListener, javax.jms.Topic
+    Components: Subject, Concrete Subject, Observer, Concrete Observer

 21. State - Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.